Declaration of Juneteenth holiday sparks scramble in states - WTMJ

 Such was the case in Ohio, where Republican Gov. Mike DeWine issued a Juneteenth statement late Thursday and closed state offices in the manner of a hastily called school snow day.
 West Virginia Gov. Jim Justice also declared Juneteenth a state holiday at a last-minute virtual press conference.
 The governors of Connecticut and Florida issued their Juneteenth proclamations Friday.

-Ohio state Sen. Hearcel Craig, a Columbus Democrat who is Black, said Friday that codifying Juneteenth in state law remains essential.
-He is sponsoring a Juneteenth bill that passed the Ohio Senate unanimously last session, but time ran out for its consideration in the House.
+Ohio state Sen. Hearcel Craig, a Columbus Democrat who is Black, said codifying Juneteenth in state law remains essential.
+He is sponsoring a bill that passed the Ohio Senate unanimously last session, but time ran out for consideration in the House.
 Republicans control both of Ohio’s legislative chambers.

-“My hope and expectation is that Ohio will choose to be a leader in the quest to honor Black history and the movement toward a more equitable world,” Craig said.
-“And that’s not hyperbole. … It concerns not only African-Americans but all Americans.
-Put simply, Black history is American history.”

-Georgia law caps the number of state holidays at 12, meaning Juneteenth could only be added if another holiday was dropped.
+Georgia law caps the number of state holidays at 12, meaning Juneteenth could be added only if another holiday were dropped.
 In other states, including Oregon, whether Juneteenth becomes a paid holiday will depend on union negotiations.

 In Mississippi, Democratic state Rep. Bryant Clark has filed bills to make Juneteenth a state holiday for about 15 years.
 All have stalled.